jabierta/library/README.md

   `GET /getFavouriteBook requestParameters: [userId, month, year]`

-- On average how long does a user keep a book
+- On average how long does a user keep a book returned in days

   `GET /averageHoldOnBook requestPrameters: [userId]`